 This is likely an upper bound on the health benefit of the two counter-factual scenarios.
 This is because when the platform price goes down and more people purchase mechanized desludgings on the platform, some of the new purchasers may have switched from purchasing a mechanized desludging in the traditional market while others switched from purchasing a manual desludging in the traditional market.
-For comparison, Deutschmann, Gars, Houde, Johnson, Lipscomb, Mbeguere, Nehrling, Schechter & Zhu (2024) estimate an elasticity of demand for mechanized compared to manual desludgings of -2.2 (compared to the -3.5 estimated above).
-Using this lower elasticity, we estimate that demand for mechanized desludging would increase by 26% and 15% respectively under scenarios 1 and 2, which would lead to a reduction in diarrhea cases ranging from 9% to 15%.
+For comparison, Deutschmann et al. (2024a) estimate an elasticity of demand for mechanized compared to manual desludgings of -2.2 (compared to the -3.5 estimated above).
+Using this lower elasticity, we estimate that demand for mechanized desludging would increase by 26% and 15% respectively under scenarios 1 and 2, which would lead to a reduction in diarrhea cases ranging from 9 to 15%.